Seth Halvorsen: Professional career

+Colorado Rockies

-Halvorsen was selected by the Colorado Rockies in the seventh round of the 2023 MLB draft and signed.
-He split his first professional season between the rookie–level Arizona Complex League Rockies, High–A Spokane Indians, and Double–A Hartford Yard Goats.
-In 13 appearances for the three affiliates, he compiled a 2–0 record and 2.70 ERA with 13 strikeouts across 13 1/3 innings pitched.
+The Colorado Rockies selected Halvorsen in the seventh round of the 2023 MLB draft and he signed with the team.
+He split his first professional season between the rookie-level Arizona Complex League Rockies, High+A Spokane Indians, and Double-A Hartford Yard Goats.
+In 13 appearances for the three affiliates, he had a 2–0 record, 2.70 ERA, and 13 strikeouts across 13 1/3 innings pitched.

-Halvorsen began the 2024 campaign with Double–A Hartford, and earned a promotion to the Triple–A Albuquerque Isotopes in early August.
-In 41 total appearances out of the bullpen, he accumulated a 5–2 record and 4.47 ERA with 56 strikeouts across 44 1/3 innings pitched.
+Halvorsen began the 2024 season in Double-A and earned a promotion to the Triple-A Albuquerque Isotopes in early August.
+In 41 minor league appearances out of the bullpen, he had a 5–2 record, 4.47 ERA, and 56 strikeouts in 44 1/3 innings pitched.

-On August 30, 2024, Halvorsen was selected to the 40-man roster and promoted to the major leagues for the first time.
+On August 30, Halvorsen was added to the 40-man roster and promoted to the major leagues for the first time.
+That night, he became the first Rockies pitcher to throw only one pitch and get an out in his MLB debut, inducing a Gunnar Henderson groundout.
+He earned his first win on September 12 against the Detroit Tigers.
 On September 21, he earned his first career save, tossing a scoreless inning against the Los Angeles Dodgers.
+He ended his first MLB season with a 2–1 record, two saves, and a 1.46 ERA.

+Halvorsen threw a 103.3 mph fastball on July 3, 2025, the fastest pitch by a Colorado pitcher since at least 2015.
+His fastball averaged 100 mph, the third fastest of any major league pitcher who faced at least 100 batters.
+He was 1–2 with 11 saves in 42 games in his rookie season with Colorado.
+His season ended in early August after he went on the injured list with a right elbow strain.

+Halvorsen was optioned to Triple-A Albuquerque to begin the 2026 season.

+Los Angeles Dodgers

+On July 20, 2026, Halvorsen was traded to the Los Angeles Dodgers in exchange for Nick Frasso and Landyn Vidourek.

+Personal life

+Halvorsen has three siblings.
+He graduated from the University of Tennessee with a bachelor's degree in hospitality and tourism management in 2023.